QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

     u, v = np.random.uniform(), np.random.uniform()

     # check whether the point falls within the boundary
-    # of the semi-circle centred at (0.5,0.5)
+    # of the unit circle centred at (0.5,0.5)
     d = np.sqrt((u - 0.5)**2 + (v - 0.5)**2)

-    # if it falls within the inscribed semi-circle,
+    # if it falls within the inscribed circle,
     # add it to the count
     if d < 0.5:
         count += 1